materialsproject/MPContribs/INSTALL.md

   print 'found {} contributions'.format(len(docs))
 ```

-See the [BoltzTraP notebook](https://github.com/materialsproject/MPContribsUsers/blob/master/boltztrap/boltztrap.ipynb) for a dataset-specific working example and more details.
+See the [CarrierTransport notebook](https://github.com/materialsproject/MPContribsUsers/blob/master/carrier_transport/carrier_transport.ipynb) for a dataset-specific working example and more details.
 FYI, transition to python3 and release of a Docker image are in progress.

 ## Full Installation as part of JupyterHub